salrashid123/grpc_xds_traffic_director/README.md

   --instance-group-zone us-central1-a \
   --global

-# create a urlmap of the backens and hosts.
+# create a urlmap of the backends and hosts.
 Make sure the $PROJECT_ID value is set on the environment
 gcloud compute url-maps import grpc-vm-url-map << EOF
 name: grpc-vm-url-map
 defaultService: projects/$PROJECT_ID/global/backendServices/grpc-echo-service